syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 You can access delete operation through,

 * OTHERS tab in Ribbon
 * Context menu

 Note: In header Context menu you can delete only rows or columns.

 #### Delete Shift Up

-You can dynamically delete the selected range of cells and shift the other cells to top by following
+You can dynamically delete the selected range of cells and shift the other cells to top by following,

 * Click Delete in the context menu and select "Shift Cells Up" option in Delete dialog.
 * Click Delete Cells in OTHERS tab in ribbon and select "Shift Cells Up" option in Delete dialog.

 You can also perform delete shift up using [`deleteShiftUp`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:deleteshiftup "deleteShiftUp") method.